isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 <ol style="list-style-type: lower-latin;"><li style="line-height:1.35; font-size:24px; color:#d30000;">I am a Long-Term Pass Holder or Short-Term Visitor with Singapore-issued vaccination records; or</li><li style="line-height:1.35; font-size:24px; color: #d30000;">I was fully vaccinated in a non-VTL country/region and had my vaccination records ingested into the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR)?</li></ol>

 Please check if your Singapore vaccination records are valid through <a href="http://go.gov.sg/health-cert-query" target="_blank">this link</a> and, if necessary, re-tag your records to your most updated identification (e.g. passport/FIN/IC) number.
 The retagging process is not immediate.
-Please attempt to resubmit a VTP (Air) application <b>only after</b> receiving confirmation from the Ministry of Health / Health Promotion Board that your records have been successfully retagged.
+Please attempt to resubmit a VTP (Land) application <b>only after</b> receiving confirmation from the Ministry of Health / Health Promotion Board that your records have been successfully retagged.

 You may also choose to upload the QR code on your Singapore Vaccination HealthCert issued via the <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a>, if you have one.
 Please select ‘No’ when prompted if you have a ‘Vaccination Certificate Issued in Singapore or Vaccination Record Ingested into Singapore’s National Immunisation Registry’ on the portal and proceed to upload your QR code.